A Great Apartment Website Design = More Signed Leases

-When someone searches for an apartment, they are looking for a few things including the location of your community, the cost of your apartment homes, and the types of floor plans you offer.
-All of these factors are essential when choosing a new apartment because your potential tenants need to know if your apartments are the size that they need.
+When someone searches for an apartment, they are looking for a few things, including the location of your community, the cost of your apartment homes, and the types of floor plans you offer.
+These factors are essential when choosing a new apartment because your potential tenants need to know if your apartments are the size they need.

-You should have a page dedicated to the floor plans that you offer.
+This section of your apartment website is often overlooked, but in reality, the floor plans page is one of the most important pages on an apartment site.
+You should have a page dedicated to the floor plan templates that you offer.
 These floor plans should be easily filtered based on size, shape, and costs.
-This section of your apartment website is often overlooked, but in reality, the floor plans page is one of the most important pages on an apartment site.

 People who are close to making a purchase decision will look at the floor plans page.
 Unlike other pages like the Photo Gallery, potential tenants who spend time looking at floor plans will indicate that they have already done a lot of research and are close to making a decision.

 You can use this information to your advantage by linking other pages like the About Us page to the floor plans page.
 You can also implement a popup where your audience can insert their contact information, and you should prioritize these readers since they are closer to the point where they are ready to sign a lease.

 You should be aware of many acronyms when it comes to digital marketing for apartments, but NAP is one of the most important.
 NAP stands for Name, Address, and Phone number, and you should focus on keeping this information consistent across all channels like Facebook, local directories, and your website.

 Besides making NAP information consistent, you also want to make this information easy to find on your apartment website.
 Whether your audience is reading your content on their mobile phone or desktop computer, you need to make sure that they can easily find and understand how to contact you when they are ready to schedule a tour or sign a lease.